Danville Public Library (Danville, Illinois)

-Danville Public Library is a library in Danville, Illinois formed in 1883 by consolidating several existing collections.
+Danville Public Library is a library in Danville, Illinois, formed in 1883 by consolidating several existing collections.
 Originally it existed in rented space in buildings in downtown Danville.
 On November 7, 1904, a new Carnegie library opened and served for the next 91 years.
 The library had a Beaux-Arts design with columns flanking the front doors and a parapet wall above the entrance.
 It was expanded in 1929 thanks to a gift from Augustus Webster.

-Construction on a new library building just north of the existing building began in 1994 and was completed in 1995.
-The grand opening was held on November 7, 1995.
+Construction of a new library building, located just north of the existing structure, commenced in 1994 and was completed in 1995.
+The grand opening of the new library took place on November 7, 1995.

-The Carnegie building still exists and now operates as the Vermilion County War Museum.
+The original Carnegie building still stands and now functions as the Vermilion County War Museum.